-Global Issues; Western Civilization; U.S. History: In lieu of summer reading, these courses are allowed to assign a book over either the winter or spring break.
+Global Issues; Modern European; US History: In lieu of summer reading, these courses are allowed to assign a book over either the winter or spring break.

-AP European History: Darkness at Noon (Koestler); please review instructions here from Dr. Miller for this reading.
+AP European History: Darkness at Noon (Koestler); please review instructions here for this reading.

 Chemistry Honors: Stuff Matters: Exploring the Marvelous Materials that Shape our Man-made World (Miodownik).
 Dr. Sayers and Dr. Markolovic ask that you review this document as part of the assignment.

-AP Chemistry: The Disappearing Spoon (Kean).
+AP Chemistry: Summer reading is Sam Kean's The Disappearing Spoon, Back Bay Books, 2011.
 Dr. Sayers asks that you complete this assignment here.